OludayoDahunsi/Django_API_REST_Project/README.md

   ### Creating the SAFEHR project folder
       `django-admin startproject Safehr .`

-5. Adding the rest framework into you settings
+5. Adding the rest framework into your settings

      ` INSTALLED_APPS = [
    'rest_framework', ] `
+6. Running the Server
+   `python manage.py runserver`

-5. Install Container and Database clients
+9. Install Container and Database clients
   - Docker Container (Docker Hub)
   - Microsoft SQL Server
   - MySQL Workbench

-Navigate the manage.py directory
+Install Other Dependencies
    -

-  -
+ ### Creating Django App
+     `  python manage.py startapp Backendapp `

+## Installing other dependencies
+## Setting up the database
+## Other necessary configuration

 ## 3. Usage
 Explain how to use the system.
 This could include: